Scheduled reassessment

 No customer data.

 Not a SOC replacement.
 Not attack detection.
-Pulse keeps the QScout baseline live, explainable, and decision-ready after the initial governed baseline.
+Pulse keeps QScout intelligence current, explainable, and decision-ready after approved scope.

 Re-run the QScout evidence model on a defined cadence so cryptographic posture stays current instead of aging into a stale point-in-time report.